 As you travel, live commentary is provided by your guide.
 An accompanying vehicle shines a powerful spotlight on the canyon walls, creating a unique show of light and shadows that finishes with music.
 Ideal for the whole family, this is an especially good tour for couples looking for a romantic evening in Moab.

 Sunset Jetboat Ride with Dinner on the Colorado River from Moab.
-This is a combination tour of the two tours mentioned above.
+This is a bit of a combination tour of the two tours mentioned above.
 It includes a cowboy-style Dutch oven dinner but uses a jet boat for the Colorado River experience while it’s still light.
 This gives you a unique opportunity to enjoy the most beautiful colors of the surrounding scenery at sunset.
 You also explore the river’s arches, red rock cliffs, and petroglyphs.
 This family-friendly tour includes live commentary throughout.

 Colorado River Speedboat Tour.
 This 1-hr tour is great for those who want to experience the beautiful scenery of the Colorado River in a short time.
 The speedboat in itself is also a really fun experience.